hint-lab/bert-relation-classification/README.md

 (this pytorch implementation) MACRO-averaged result (excluding Other, uncased-large-model): 89.25 (same)
 ```

 I also have the source code written in tensorflow.
-Feel free to contact me if you need that.
+Feel free to contact me if you need it.